-Watch the video below to see how the Brooklyn Bedding Sedona performed when put to the test in the Sleep Foundation Lab.
+Watch the video below to see how the Brooklyn Bedding Sedona performed when put to the test in our lab.

 A side sleeper’s wider hips and shoulders can apply more force to a mattress than the rest of their body, leading to pressure points.
 The Sedona Hybrid combats pressure buildup by adjusting to a side sleeper’s shape and spreading out the force of their weight more evenly.
 Its three-layer comfort system contours and provides deep compression support, making it an excellent option for many side sleepers.